-Q And was it at that point that your daughter was admitted to Ward 2 in the old hospital?
+Q And was it at that point that your was admitted to Ward 2 in the old hospital?

-A She was admitted that following day, but later on.
-So, in the morning we went in and we met anher oncologist.
-Lily wasn't feeling very well.
-She wouldn't let her touch her.
-But the doctor was able to say without even touching her that she definitely had cancer.
+A was admitted that following day, but later on.
+So, in the morning we went in and we met an--oncologist. wasn't feeling very well. wouldn't let her touch But the doctor was able to say without even touching that definitely had cancer.
 And so they took blood samples at that point and sent us home, said they'd be back in-- I think we were to come back the following day because they would have a better plan then.
-But they phoned us that afternoon and they said there were-there were signs in her blood that something was going wrong and they needed to see her immediately and could we come right now.
+But they phoned us that afternoon and they said there were--there were signs in blood that something was going wrong and they needed to see immediately and could we come right now.
 (Witness upset).
 Sorry.